jtmkrueger/lilBox/README.md

   opacity: 1.0, // opacity of the lightbox
   transitionSpeed: '500ms', // speed of opening/closing boxes
   attachTo: 'body', // what element lilBox attaches to when instantiated.
-This can be a selector and/or an id or class }
+This can be a selector and/or an id or class
+  offsetTop: 0, // additional offset from the top
+  offsetRight: 0, // additional offset from the right }
 ```